contactlab/contacthub-sdk-dotnet/README.md

  }
 ```

-If you have already get the first page or one of the following, you can jump to a specific page.
+If you have already got the first page or one of the following, you can jump to a specific page.
 You can do if you pass a PagedCustomer object already valorized by a previous call.
 Make sure it is not null.

 Sample: get third page
 ```cs